openebs-archive/openebs-docs/docs/uninstall.md

   kubectl get pods -n <openebs namespace>
   ```

-- Ensure that no `openebs` custom resources are present using the following command.
+- Ensure that no cStor volume custom resources are present using the following command.

   ```
   kubectl get cvr -n <openebs namespace>
+  kubectl get cstorvolume -n <openebs namespace>
   ```

 - Ensure to delete OpenEBS related `StorageClass`.
 You can check the status of OpenEBS related StorageClasses using the following command.